 Jesus Christ is the eternal Son of God, who became flesh and dwelt among us.
-Conceived by the Holy Spirit and born of a virgin, He lived a sinless life, was crucified for us (see “Salvation” below), and bodily rose from the dead, forever both fully God and fully human.
-(John 1:14; Jn 14:8-9; 1 Tim 3:16)
+He lived a sinless life, was crucified for us (see “Salvation” below), and rose from the dead (John 1:14; Jn14:8-9; 1 Tim 3:16).

 God the Holy Spirit

 God created man—male and female—in His image to glorify and enjoy Him, and reflect His glory on Earth.
-But man sinned and fell short of His glory, becoming spiritually dead, utterly lost and incapable of returning to God apart from the intervening work of the Holy Spirit.
-This state of humanity is true of all men and women today, who, apart from the saving work of Christ alone, are left only deserving of the just condemnation and wrath of God.
-(Gen 3:1-6; Rom 1:18-32, 3:10-19)
+Man sinned and fell short of His glory, becoming spiritually dead, utterly lost and incapable of returning to God apart from the intervening work of the Holy Spirit.
+The saving work of Christ alone can redeem man (Gen 3:1-6; Rom 1:18-32, 3:10- 19).

-God, being rich in mercy, sent his Son in to the world to save us, taking our sin upon himself, and as our substitute, bore our sin in his body on the cross to fully satisfy the wrath of God due us, so that in the coming ages He might show the immeasurable riches of his grace in kindness toward all who trust only in Jesus for their salvation through faith.
-This results in the justification of the believer before God, credited and clothed with the very righteousness of Christ, and forever secure in the family of God.
-He or she now lives to Christ, to know Him and make Him known in this world, striving to walk in holiness with the saints (Eph 2:1-9; Rom 3:23-24, 8:37-39; 2 Corinthians 5:21; 1 Corinthians 12:13)
+God, being rich in mercy, sent his Son into the world to save us.
+Jesus took our sin upon himself, bore our sin in his body on the cross to fully satisfy the wrath of God due us.
+All who trust in Jesus alone for their salvation will, through faith, be saved.
+He or she now lives to Christ, to know Him and make Him known in this world, striving to walk in holiness with the saints (Eph 2:1-9; Rom 3:23-24, 8:37-39; 2 Corinthians 5:21; 1 Corinthians 12:13).

 The universal church, the body of Christ, is the redeemed of God throughout all generations, of every tribe, tongue, people, and nation.
-The local church is a body of believers, who by covenant agree to meet regularly with one another for the purpose of worship, fellowship, instruction, exhortation, encouragement, to observe the ordinances (below), and to stimulate one another to love and good deeds, to make disciples of all nations.
+The local church is a body of believers, who agree to meet regularly with one another for the purpose of worship, fellowship, instruction, encouragement, and to observe the ordinances (below).
+We also stimulate one another to love and good deeds, and to make disciples of all nations.
 (Acts 1:3, 9; Hebrews 7:25-26, 10:24; Eph 4:12; Rev 21-22:5).

 Marriage and Sexuality

 Marriage is the sacred institution of a covenant bond between one man and one woman, to mystically reflect Christ and the church to the world.
-Sexual activity is a gift from God to be enjoyed only within the covenant of marriage, and all forms of sexual lusts and acts outside of marriage, including pornography, fornication, adultery, and homosexuality, are sinful and harmful to its participants, leading to moral confusion and emotional ruin.
-(Gen 1:27, Rom 1:26-32, 1 Cor 6:9-11)
+Sexual activity is a gift from God to be enjoyed only within the covenant of marriage.
+All forms of sexual activity outside of marriage, including pornography, fornication, adultery, and homosexuality, are sinful (Gen 1:27, Rom 1:26 32, 1 Cor 6:9-11).